Ardhat/avrdude-rpi/README.md

 ===================================

-Since the Raspberry Pi lacks a DTR pin that makes it oh-so-easy to upload your hex files into the avr, we need this hack to make it just as easy.
-When you wire up your atmega chip, be sure to connect one of the digital gpio pins to the reset pin, and then you'll be able to use avrdude as if your serial cable actually had a dtr pin.
+Since the Raspberry Pi lacks a DTR pin that makes it oh-so-easy to upload your hex files into Ardhat, we use a modified version of avrdude to emulate a DTR line.
+Ardhat uses GPIO13 to connect to the ATmega reset line.

 Instructions:
 -------------